bibb/GWAS-QC-and-STR-imputation-analysis-pilenines/STR_imputation_pipeline.md

   out=snp.str.chr${i}.vcf.gz
 done
 ```
-Filter the resulting VCF is kind of tricky, it has a DR2 measurement for how well the imputation went for each site, but there is no program use this variable consistently for SNPs, biallelic STRs and multiallelic STRs.
+To filter the resulting VCF is kind of tricky, it has a DR2 measurement for how well the imputation went for each site, but there is no program use this variable consistently for SNPs, biallelic STRs and multiallelic STRs.
 Here I use the default of DR2 > 0.3 as filtering criteria, using a custom method.
 Variants with DR2 < 0.3 are set as missing.
 First, I separate SNPs from STRs in different VCF files

 Extract SNPs and STRs in different files